NelisW/my3D-Trium/building/Trium-build.md

 If the LCD and contact temperature differs with a large margin, it could be (1) broken thermistor or (2) wrong firmware flashing (two hot end thermistors are different).

-Measure thermistor unplugged with an ohmeter, you should get around 100Kohm at 20 deg C
+Measure thermistor unplugged with an ohmmeter, you should get around 100 kOhm at 20 deg C

 Sometimes manually preheating the nozzle and bed [works better](https://www.facebook.com/groups/emergin/permalink/1870753229829103/).